Madhumitha0704/Madhumitha0704/README.md

 ## Hi there 👋
+## I am Madhumitha 👩‍🦰 , an optimistic and self-motivated person.
+I believe "Hardwork and Consistency will make a person to grow up⚡.
+Learn!
+Grow!"
 🔭 I’m currently pursuing bachelors in information technology<br>👯 I’m looking to collaborate on frontend projects<br>🌱 I’m currently learning react js<br>